 How to prevent squash vine borers organically in three simple steps.

 Step 2: When the plants have two to three sets of true leaves, remove the row cover and wrap a four-inch long strip of aluminum foil around the base of each plant.
 The strips should be between one and two inches wide.
 Wrap them snugly around the stems, making sure the foil extends below the soil’s surface by a quarter of an inch.
 The foil barrier will protect the weakest point of the plant and prevent female vine borers from laying their eggs in this vulnerable area.
+(You can also wrap the stem with florist’s tape, if you’d prefer to have something a little more natural-looking than foil.)

 Step 3: Every two weeks, head out to the garden to make adjustments.
 As the squash stems expand, the foil will have to be rewrapped so the plant doesn’t become girdled.
 This step only takes a moment and is well worth your time.
 If you find the plant outgrows the foil, get a new strip that’s a little larger than the one before and rewrap the stem.